“What you think it is?”

 “There ya go, Arnie.
-Have a good ‘un.”
-Mickey said, the friendly smile stuck on his face like prosciutto to a slicer.
+Have a good ‘un,” Mickey said, the friendly smile stuck on his face like prosciutto to a slicer.

 That night, Mickey dreamt of flaming swords and burning bushes, of cities turned to ash, and burgers floating on a bed of lettuce and ketchup.
 He woke up hungry, and padded to the fridge.
-Inside, lit by the light of the single bulb, was a package of meat, wrapped in white butcher paper.
+Inside, lit by the light of the single bulb, sat a package of meat, wrapped in white butcher paper.
 He couldn’t say why he’d brought it home.
 He thought maybe the French or the Germans had a word for it – they had words for everything.
 What it came down to though, was simple curiosity.
 Call of the taboo.

 Mickey stood and looked at it, his stomach sending out low deep pangs.
 There was always leftover pizza.
 But no, a snatch of song came to him – two all beef patties, special sauce, lettuce, cheese – and he knew what he was having.
-He reached for the package – he could have sworn it glowed in the light from the soft 40 watt, lit from within by some sort of divine blessing.
+He reached for the package – he could have sworn it glowed in the light from the soft 40 watt, lit from within like some sort of divine blessing.
 He took it from the fridge with trembling hands.